-Smith solid in 1st start as Diamondbacks cool off Reds, 8-3

-PHOENIX (AP) — Riley Smith pitched six effective innings in his first career start, Tim Locastro had four hits and the Arizona Diamondbacks cooled off the Cincinnati Reds by beating them 8-3 on Saturday night.
+Locastro’s speed, Smith’s pitching help D-backs top Reds 8-3

-Smith (1-0) was impressive, giving up just two runs on eight hits against a Reds team that had won six in a row.
+Riley Smith (1-0) threw six impressive innings in his first major league start, giving up just two runs on eight hits against a Reds team that had won six in a row.
 The 26-year-old right-hander took the rotation spot of lefty Caleb Smith, who was moved to the bullpen after struggling during his first outing.

 Riley Smith navigated Cincinnati’s hot lineup with relative ease.
 His only trouble came in the second when the first four batters reached base on a walk, double and two singles, including run-scoring hits by Nick Senzel and Jonathan India.